seanpburke/graphql-api-demo/README.md

     make ecs-stop

-To delete the entire CloudWatch stack:
+To delete the entire CloudFormation stack:

     make ecs-delete